-The Core i3 version will be more than fine for most basic tasks, but if you’re looking at any kind of photo or video editing we’d recommend the Core i5.
-At the time of writing, you were looking at $669, £849, AU$750 for this device.
+The Core i3 version of the Lenovo Miix 510 will be more than fine for most people, but if you’re looking at any kind of photo or video editing, we’d recommend the Core i5.
+At the time of writing, you’re looking at $669 (£849, AU$750) for this device.

 The Surface Pro 4 had just come down in price (presumably because of the advent of the Surface Pro) but the equivalent model still clocks in at $729/£899, so a significant premium when you take into account that the Surface doesn’t come with the Type Cover keyboard.

 Depending on where you look, the Acer Switch Alpha 12 is around the same price, with Acer recently announcing a new version.

 Now, while the Lenovo Miix 510 has been discontinued by the manufacturer, you can still find great deals on the refurbished version.

 The Lenovo Miix 510 isn’t going to blow your mind, but it’s still a well designed tablet hard drive.
 It looks distinctive, and those watch band-style hinges give it a certain something.
 The detachable keyboard with optional backlight also doubles as a protective faux leather folio case, which is quite effective, and feels good while it’s at it.
 It’s a more premium feeling and mature accessory than Microsoft’s Surface Pro 4 Type cover, which isn’t included for free – unlike the Lenovo Miix 510’s